Home >

 - Barabbas (1950)

-- Evening Land (Aftonland 1953)
+- Evening Land (Aftonland, 1953)

-- The Sibyl (Sibyllan 1956)
+- The Sibyl (Sibyllan, 1956)

-The Sibyl picks up all these themes—being unblessed, being confused and even undone by an encounter with a god—but adds substantially to the mix by dint of its polytheistic plot and gender issues. --Arnold Weinstein
+picks up all these themes—being unblessed, being confused and even undone by an encounter with a god—but adds substantially to the mix by dint of its polytheistic plot and gender issues. --Arnold Weinstein

 After 1890, however, the inherited cultural and social continuum disolved, thereby diminishing certainties about the purpose of human endeavor. --Oscar Handlin